-Table 6 shows the outputs for Toggle Bit I on DQ6.
-Figure 6 shows the toggle bit algorithm.
-Figure 20 in the "AC Characteristics" section shows the toggle bit timing diagrams.
-Figure 21 shows the differences between DQ2 and DQ6 in graphical form.
+Table 6 on page 23 shows the outputs for Toggle Bit I on DQ6.
+Figure 6, on page 22 shows the toggle bit algorithm.
+Figure 20, on page 34 shows the toggle bit timing diagrams.
+Figure 21, on page 35 shows the differences between DQ2 and DQ6 in graphical form.
 See also the subsection on DQ2: Toggle Bit II.